sguox002/leetcode/leetcode-all.md

 if s[j+k]>s[i+k] then i is not best, move to j.
 ->>

-<<-1176	Diet Plan Performance    		53.9%	Easy
-for k days, if the sum <L, get -1, if sum>R get 1, otherwise get 0. fixed size sliding window.
-->>

 <<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
 two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window.
-->>

-<<-1248	Count Number of Nice Subarrays    		56.6%	Medium
-find number of subarrays with k odd number inside. sliding window: only keep the odd numbers with fixed k window.
-->>

-<<-1343	Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold    		64.3%	Medium
-fix size sliding window.
-->>

-<<-1352	Product of the Last K Numbers    		42.6%	Medium
-sliding window product using prefix product
 ->>

 <<-1358	Number of Substrings Containing All Three Characters    		60.0%	Medium
 a string consists of only a,b,c. find number of strings containing all 3 chars.